aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 Deployment Mode*
 ----------------

     The operating mode for the task.
-The default setting, *Update code only*, just uploads new code for an already published function.
+The default setting, *Update code only*, exclusively uploads new code for an already published function.
 The alternative setting, *Update code and configuration (or create a new function)* can be used to publish new functions or to deploy new code, and other configuration settings, to a pre-existing function.
     When updating code and configuration the task performs the configuration changes first, then uploads and optionally